tratteria/website/content/docs/quickstart/verifying-trats.md

   },
 ```

-Validating the authorization context involves comparing the Txn-Token's `azd` JSON claims against the parameters of the received request.
+Validating the authorization context involves comparing the TraT's `azd` JSON claims against the parameters of the received request.
 For instance, if the request specifies Microsoft as the stock parameter, then the same should be there in the parameters present in the `adz` JSON.

 **rctx**

 The request context provides details about the environmental context of the request, including the IP address, authentication method, and workloads involved in the request chain.
-In the generated Txn-Token, we received the following `rctx` claim:
+In the generated TraT, we received the following `rctx` claim:

 ```json
 {